Information for Faculty

 Final Grade Policy

-The Spring 2017 Final Exam Schedule is available online.
+The Fall 2022 Final Exam Schedule is available online.
 The Exam schedule is set based on the course meeting time.
 Exams meet in the same classroom as the regularly scheduled class.
 Exams may NOT be changed from their scheduled time.
 Students who request alternate seating must be accommodated only if they have a true conflict with another OFFICIALLY scheduled exam or if they are scheduled for 3 exams in a single day.
 They may request that one exam be given at an alternate time.

 FERPA provides students with the right to control who has access to their educational records.
 Employees of Hamilton College who have the needs to access student records may do so, but they may not share that information with others without the written permission of the student.
 When writing recommendations for students, faculty should be aware of the restrictions under FERPA.
+See the FERPA page for more information.